 My mother is a speed reader, and she has this uncanny habit of rereading her favorite books over and over again.
 She enjoys reading a couple of favorite authors, and she would often venture out of her comfort zone to read new and exciting books, periodically landing her a new favorite author.

 When I was young, I could not understand why she reread books.
-She had explained to me that her ability to speed read would give her a great story in such a short time frame, but she missed details that she would find in a reread.
+She had explained that her ability to speed read would give her a great story in such a short time frame, but she missed details that she would find in a reread.
 These details gave her a new perspective each time she reread her favorite books, and it gave her a sense of a new story on a familiar playground.

 Now, I am finding the joy of rereading my favorite novels.
-I can’t wait to pick up my other favorite reads.
+And I can’t wait to pick up my other favorite reads.
 It’s like home is calling for me to experience what I once loved and to stay awhile to revisit old haunts and cherished romances.

-If you are in a slump, or just tired of reading one bad novel after another (especially my Kindle/Nook friends), I encourage you to pick up your favorite books, dust off the covers, and crack open the spine once again.
+If you are in a slump or just tired of reading one bad novel after another (especially my Kindle/Nook friends), I encourage you to pick up your favorite books, dust off the covers, and crack open the spine once again.
 There are treasures waiting for you to reclaim!